HeydoubleU/Pyfrost/README.md

 * 2D/3D array support (current workaround is to use array of objects with array in property)
 * Use array module or numpy for faster arrays
 * Option to specify output data type ie: python int -> uint
-* Option for overriding python interpreter path
+* Option for overriding python interpreter/environement
-* File path as script input